-Backblaze backs up individual files to an unlimited size depending on settings (the 4 GB default for some installations can be increased to Unlimited in the settings).
-If your computer's system hard drive has less than 1.1 times the size of the largest file scheduled to be backed up left in free space, Backblaze will not backup that file and alert the user.
+Backblaze backs up individual files to an unlimited size by default (this can be reduced in the Backblaze Settings).
+If your computer's system hard drive has less than 1.1 times the size of the largest file scheduled to be backed up left in free space, Backblaze will not back up that file and alert the user.
 To enable these files to be backed up, please free up enough space on your computer for 1.1 times the size of your largest single file.

 The reason Backblaze needs 1.1x the largest file is how it backs up.
 Here's the process: